Urdu in Aurangabad: Modern period

-In the 20th century Aurangabad produced Sikandar Ali Wajd a poet and Shaikh Chand (1906–36) produced great literary works.
-Waheed Akhtar (1934 — 1996) an Urdu poet, writer, critic, distinguished orator, scholar and philosopher was also from Aurangabad.
+In the 20th century, Aurangabad produced Sikandar Ali Wajd, a poet, and Shaikh Chand (1906–36) produced great literary works.
+Waheed Akhtar (1934 — 1996), an Urdu poet, writer, critic, distinguished orator, scholar and philosopher, was also from Aurangabad.
 His early education took place at Chelipura High School, a government school in Aurangabad.
-Renowned Urdu satire and humour writer Yusuf Nazim also belonged to Aurangabad as he was born in 1918 (died 2009) at Jalna in Aurangabad district.
+Renowned Urdu satire and humour writer Yusuf Nazim also belonged to Aurangabad, as he was born in 1918 (died 2009) at Jalna in Aurangabad district.
 He did his early education in Jalna and Intermediate from Osmania College Aurangabad, he graduated from Osmania University Hyderabad.

-At Aurangabad a society called Anjuman Tarraqqi i Urdu for the advancement of Urdu was founded by Maulvi Abdul Haqq who was the Head of Urdu section of Osmania University and was once the chief of Translation Bureau.
+At Aurangabad, a society called Anjuman Tarraqqi i Urdu for the advancement of Urdu was founded by Maulvi Abdul Haq, who was the Head of the Urdu section of Osmania University and was once the chief of the Translation Bureau.
 The Anjuman used to issue a quarterly journal titled ‘Urdu’ which rendered valuable service and published noteworthy literary works in Urdu.
 (Published Standard English – Urdu dictionary, Aurangabad 1937).
 Later Maulvi Abdul Haqq moved the offices of Anjuman Taraqqi-i-Urdu from Aurangabad (Deccan) to Delhi in 1938.

 During the erstwhile Hyderabad State the Court language was Urdu.
-Aurangabad was a "Suba" (province) and as headquarters of the province all the Record and Proceedings as well as Administratives files were maintained in Urdu language.
-On going through the oldest record, it appears that the same is consigned to record in 1296 Fasli (comparatively 1888 AD. approximately).
-The Head Judge of the region (province) was called as "Nazim-e-Adalat Suba" whereas the other District Judges such as Parbhani, Beed and Osmanabad were known as "Nazim-e-Adalat Zilla".
-The records and proceedings arising out of Parbhani, Beed and Osmanabad are consigned to Central Record room of Aurangabad being a "Suba".
-The Court language was Urdu even after abolition of erstwhile Hyderabad State and this continued till 1956.
+Aurangabad was a "Suba" (province), and as headquarters of the province, all the records and proceedings, as well as administrative files, were maintained in the Urdu language.
+On going through the oldest record, it appears that the same is consigned to record in 1296 Fasli (comparatively 1888 CE, approximately).
+The Head Judge of the region (province) was called as "Nazim-e-Adalat Suba", whereas the other District Judges such as Parbhani, Beed and Osmanabad were known as "Nazim-e-Adalat Zilla".
+The records and proceedings arising out of Parbhani, Beed and Osmanabad are consigned to the Central Record Room of Aurangabad being a "Suba".
+The Court language was Urdu even after the abolition of erstwhile Hyderabad State, and this continued till 1956.